 Manage, hide, and store the cables and wires in and around desks in your home or office with these desk cable management items.
-Under desk cable trays and raceway channels can help you route and protect cords, while also keeping them off the ground where they could create trip hazards.
-Wire managers and organizers can keep cords separate, and unsightly power strips and excess cord length can be stowed out of sight in Cable Bins or Cable Boxes.
+Under desk baskets and raceway channels can help you route and protect cords, while also keeping them off the ground where they could create trip hazards.
+Organizers and wire holders for desks can keep cords separate, and unsightly power strips and excess cord length can be stowed out of sight in Cable Bins or Cable Boxes.
 We're sure to have what's right to make your home or office desk area both safe and aesthetically pleasing.

 Desk Cable Trays